Rehabilitation Guidelines

 CEA rejected both their applications to renew their registrations.

-Examples of offences which may warrant a rehabilitation period of 18 to 36 months:
+Examples of offences which may involve an indicative rehabilitation period of 18 to 36 months:

 Case Example #2